 - 1 teaspoon lemon extract

 Preheat oven to 350 degrees.
-Line the bottom of a 5 x 9" loaf pan with a piece of waxed paper.
-(With a pencil, trace the bottom of the pan on a piece of waxed paper and cut out with scissors.)
-Spray the pan, and waxed paper with non-stick baking spray.
+Line the bottom of a 5 x 9" loaf pan with a piece of parchment paper.
+(With a pencil, trace the bottom of the pan on a piece of parchment paper and cut out with scissors.)
+Spray the pan, and parchment paper with non-stick baking spray.
 Set aside.